Degenerative Spine Disorders

 Cervical and lumbar spondylitis

-Herniated disks or slipped disc with sciatica
+Herniated discs or slipped discs with sciatica

 Spinal stenosis

-Facet joint arthritis etc
+Facet joint arthritis, etc

 What are the Types of Degenerative Spine Disorders?